 The amount the client is supposed to pay, Whether a flat fee or time based, Whether there’s a refundable or nonrefundable deposit to be paid, The means through which the payments will be made, The timelines for payment.

 Aside from the payment details, the virtual assistant contract also specifies the termination terms.
 Firing can often go two ways; the VA can decide to terminate the deal, or the client can choose to fire the VA.
-Either way, the terms of the VA relationship termination must be included in the contract.
+Either way, the terms of the VA relationship termination must be included in the virtual assistant contract PDF.
 It must address issues around termination, specifically:

 Who has the right to terminate the virtual assistance relationship?
 Most times, either party can do it.The procedure for termination.
 It’s a bad practice to just wake up one morning and inform the client that starting immediately you won’t provide the virtual assistance services to him/her anymore.
 Clients also sometimes terminate the relationship without notice and at times without a word.
 Therefore, any wise VA or client must be protected against these unpleasant surprises.